stevedore816/RedisAPIExample/README.md

 RedisAPIExample

-Change yaml template to match your requirements and rename to config.yaml
+Change yaml template to match your requirements and rename to config.yaml (Keep at top level)